Sir-Sloth-The-Lazy/Semmantic-Communication-Geo-Leo-Channels/README.md

 This repository implements a Deep Joint Source-Channel Coding (JSCC) system using Vision Transformers (ViT) for semantic communications.
 It supports various channel models (AWGN, Rayleigh, Satellite, etc.) and hardware implementation via USRP.

-We use CNNs as local receptive fields to capture local information and later in the pipeline we use ViT for global information and semantic compression.
+We use CNNs as local receptive fields to capture local information and later in the pipeline we use ViT for global information and semantic compression as well as channel coding.

 <p align="center">
   <img src="image.png" alt="High Level Framework of the System">